scottsanett/M5510-4K-High-Sierra-Installation/README.md

 This repository is based on [darkhandz's high sierra repo](https://github.com/darkhandz/XPS15-9550-High-Sierra) for XPS15 9550.

-The BIOS version for my laptop is 1.3.0 (updated on Aug 28 on Dell's website), thus OsxAptioFix**2**Drv-64.efi and sliding value calculations are needed to boot into the installer and the OS.
+The BIOS version for my laptop is 1.3.0 (updated on Aug 28 on Dell's website), thus OsxAptioFix**2**Drv-64.efi and slider value calculations are needed to boot into the installer and the OS.

-You may refer to [darkhandz's Chinese tutorial](https://github.com/darkhandz/XPS15-9550-High-Sierra/blob/master/README.md) for sliding value calculations.
-I use `slider=168` for High Sierra and `slider=146` for Sierra, the latter of which had to be manually calculated as 168 didn't work.
+You may refer to [darkhandz's Chinese tutorial](https://github.com/darkhandz/XPS15-9550-High-Sierra/blob/master/README.md) for calculating slider values.
+I use `slider=168` for High Sierra and `slider=146` for Sierra; the latter of which had to be manually calculated as 168 didn't work.

 ## The current status:
 ### Working:
-* Built-in speakers, ALCPlugFix needed for a functioning earplug.
+* Built-in speakers, ALCPlugFix needed for a functional headphone jack.
 * Samsung SM951 works out of the box, no NVME kext needed.
+(See Issues #1)
 * Intel HD530 with 4K display
 * Thunderbolt hotplug (not very stable)
 * Brightness slider && tuning